Boone, Colorado

-The Town of Boone is a Statutory Town located in Pueblo County, Colorado, United States.
-The town population was 305 at the 2020 United States Census.
-Boone is a part of the Pueblo, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
+Boone is a statutory town located along the Arkansas River in Pueblo County, Colorado, United States.
+The town population was 305 at the 2020 United States census.

 History

 Boone was founded as Booneville during the Pikes Peak Gold Rush by Albert Gallatin Boone, a grandson of Daniel Boone.
+The Booneville, Colorado Territory, post office opened on January 2, 1863.
 Boone was the first postmaster and for a brief time Indian agent to the Cheyenne and Arapaho.
+Colorado became a state on August 1, 1876.
+The name of the Booneville post office was shortened to Boone on December 5, 1891, and the Town of Boone was incorporated on September 22, 1956.